GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/platform/sandbox/README.md

 ### Project Configuration

-You only need to complete the section for the option that you have selected.
+You only need to complete the section for the option that you have selected (either option 1 or 2).

-#### Bring your own project (BYOP)
+#### Option 1: Bring your own project (BYOP)

 - Set the project environment variables in Cloud Shell